George Lamming: Career

 Lamming's first novel, In the Castle of My Skin, was published in London in 1953.
-It won a Somerset Maugham Award and was championed by eminent figures the like of Jean-Paul Sartre and Richard Wright, the latter writing an introduction to the book's U.S. edition.
+It won a Somerset Maugham Award and was championed by eminent figures like Jean-Paul Sartre and Richard Wright, the latter writing an introduction to the book's U.S. edition.
 Lamming later said of the book: "I tried to reconstruct the world of my childhood and early adolescence.
 It was also the world of a whole Caribbean society."
 He was awarded a Guggenheim Fellowship, and became a professional writer.
 He began to travel widely, going to the United States in 1955, the West Indies in 1956 and West Africa in 1958.
 His second novel, The Emigrants, (1954), which focuses on the migrants' journey and the process of resettlement, was described by Quarterly Black Review as "very thought-provoking.
 It shows how adrift black people can be as they search for a political, economic and social context.
 It should also be read as an example of how black people have tried to use the novel to tell their own unique story in a unique way."

 He lived in England for more than a decade but, as Hillel Italie notes, "unlike Naipaul, who settled in London and at times wrote disdainfully of his origins, Lamming returned home and became a moral, political and intellectual force for a newly independent country seeking to tell its own story. ...Lamming had a broad, connective vision he would say was inspired in part by the Trinidadian historian-activist C.L.R.
 James.
 His calling was to address the crimes of history, unearth and preserve his native culture and forge a 'collective sense' of the future."

 He entered academia in 1967 as a writer-in-residence and lecturer in the Creative Arts Centre and Department of Education at the University of the West Indies, Mona, Jamaica (1967–68).
 Later, he was a visiting professor in the United States at the University of Texas at Austin, the University of Pennsylvania, the University of Connecticut, Brown University, Cornell University, and Duke University and a lecturer in Denmark, Tanzania, and Australia.
 Lamming also directed the University of Miami's Summer Institute for Caribbean Creative Writing.